 Let’s dust off what’s left of high school math, shall we?

 Logarithms.
-Remember such a thing?
+Remember those?

 A logarithm is the power to which a number must be raised in order to get some other number.